Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Methodology

-where $X$, $X_{a}$ and $X^{'}$ are defined as the predicted smokestack end coordinate, the smokestack end coordinate on the anchor, and the smokestack end ground truth coordinate, respectively.
-Also, the parameters $w$ and $h$ are the height and width of the bonding box.
+where $u$ and $u^{*}$ represent the coordinates of our predicted and ground truth smokestack exit, and $R$ is the robust loss function.
+Note that variables with subscript $a$ and superscript $*$ represent the anchor coordinate and the ground truth coordinates, respectively, while the rest are defined as the predicted coordinates.
+The point $(x,y)$ indicates the position of the bounding box's top-left edge and the parameters $w$ and $h$ are, respectively, the width and height of the bounding box.

-If the plume cloud is blowing in a direction that results in it being on the right side of the image, the smokestack end is considered at the left bottom angle of the box with the coordinate of $(x,y+h)$.
-Therefore, $u$ and $u^{'}$ can be defined as below,

-And similarly, when the plume cloud is blowing to the left side of the image, the smokestack end can be considered at the right bottom angle of the box with the coordinate of $(x+w,y+h)$.
-Therefore, $u$ and $u^{'}$ in Equation \ref{Eq.Loss896} are defined as below,

-Unlike the Mask R-CNN model, the smokestack end regression loss minimizes the recognition task errors of a specific plume cloud and resolves main problems of this model such as not touching the desired smokestack end and multi-box proposal for a single plume cloud.
-It is worth mentioning that increasing the number of training images has effectively coped with the low accurate recognition in plume cloud translucent edges and incomplete boxes for longer plume clouds.
-Moreover, $L_{sse}$ helps us avoid define within the whole image pixels which causes high training time and computational complexities in such problems.
-Taking the advantages of $L^{sse}_{reg}$ and $L^{rpn}_{reg}$ at the same time, verify the main loss function to achieve acceptable border detection and recognition results which are represented in section \ref{section.Experimental results and discussion}.
+Unlike the Mask R-CNN model, in DPRNet, the loss regularizer module ($L_{sse}$) minimizes the recognition task errors of a specific PC, which copes with the main problems of this model, such as missing the desired smokestack exit and multi-box proposal for a single PC. $L_{sse}$ helps us avoid spanning the whole image pixels, causing high training time and computational complexities.